 The Fisheries Management Section houses the majority of the DMF's biologists and is responsible for conducting fisheries and gear research, resource monitoring, and collection of biological information.
 This work is carried out in four coastal districts, which separate the state's uniquely different fisheries.
 This section also administers the popular Saltwater Tournament and the Governor's Cup Conservation Billfish Tournament series.
 Fisheries Management Info here.

 The Marine Patrol Section has officers that work in three law enforcement districts along the coast.
 It is their job to ensure compliance with conservation regulations and protect the state's fisheries resources.
 Officers also inspect seafood houses, fish dealers and restaurants that buy or sell North Carolina seafood.
 This mission is accomplished with boats, fixed-wing aircraft and patrol vehicles.
 More Marine Patrol Info here.

-The Habitat Enhancement Section manages shellfish resource development, habitat enhancement by building artificial reefs and oyster sanctuaries, shellfish mapping, shellfish leasing and shellfish disease work.
+The Habitat Enhancement and Protection Section manages shellfish resource development, habitat enhancement by building artificial reefs and oyster sanctuaries, shellfish mapping, shellfish leasing and shellfish disease work.
 This section additionally manages the popular Artificial Reef Program with 39 ocean sites and seven estuarine sites, North Carolina has one of the most aggressive reef programs in the country.
 It is responsible for the development of Coastal Habitat Protection Plans to conserve and protect important marine fisheries habitat.
 This section is also responsible for the administration of the Public Trust/Submerged Lands Program.

 The Public Affairs Section is responsible for the distribution of information about Division of Marine Fisheries activities and oversees an educational outreach to user groups and the general public.
 Also included in this section are photography services, graphic design and the agency's web site.